Perbaungan

 Perbaungan is a town and administrative district (kecamatan) in Serdang Bedagai Regency, part of North Sumatra province, Indonesia.

 Perbaungan serves as the gateway town when entering Serdang Bedagai Regency from the direction of Medan.
 It has an area of 111.62 km^{2}, and had a population of 118,589 in mid 2024.
-Perbaungan was the capital of the Sultanate of Serdang in the past where the center of government of the Sultanate, namely Darul Arif Palace, was located in Galuh City.
+Perbaungan was the capital of the former Sultanate of Serdang in the past where the center of government of the Sultanate, namely Darul Arif Palace, was located in Galuh town (Kota Galuh).

 Administration

 The district is sub-divided into 28 villages, of which 4 are classed as urban kelurahan (indicated by asterisks after their name in the table below) and 24 as rural desa.
 These are tabulated below with their areas and their populations as officially estimated in mid 2024.